Sue Bird: Early life

-Bird was interested in sports from an early age, which was partly influenced by her athletic older sister.
+Bird was interested in sports from an early age, partly influenced by her athletic older sister.
 Besides basketball, she played soccer and tennis and ran track.
+Her fifth-grade yearbook lists her potential future careers as a lawyer, doctor, and professional soccer player.
 Bird started playing Amateur Athletic Union basketball in the sixth grade.
-While only 11 years old, she played during halftime of a St. John's basketball game; her play was so impressive that a security guard asked for her autograph.
+At the age of 11, she played during halftime of a St. John's University basketball game.
+Her play was so impressive that a security guard asked for her autograph.

 High school

 Bird played her freshman and sophomore years at Syosset High School, but wanted more competition.
-She therefore enrolled at Christ the King Regional High School in Queens, New York.
-Bird spent two seasons at Christ the King, and the Royals went 24–3 her junior year.
-In the second season her team finished undefeated and won the New York state championship, and the national title.
-Bird won many awards, including the New York State Player of the Year, and the New York Daily News Player of the Year.
-Bird was named a WBCA All-American.
-She participated in the Women's Basketball Coaches Association High School All-America Game, where she scored 11 points.
+Consequently, she enrolled at Christ the King Regional High School in Queens, New York.
+Bird spent two seasons at Christ the King, where she competed on their Lady Royals basketball team.
+The Royals record was 24–3 in her junior year.
+In the second season, her team finished undefeated and won the New York state championship, and the national title.
+Bird won many awards, including the New York State Player of the Year and the New York Daily News Player of the Year.
+She was named a WBCA All-American.
+She participated in the Women's Basketball Coaches Association High School All-America Game, scoring 11 points.

-College
+College career

-Bird was recruited by a number of teams including Stanford and Vanderbilt.
-She considered UConn the favorite, but she began to waver when Keirsten Walters and Brianne Stepherson, both point guards, announced commitments to UConn.
-She worried that there might not be room for her to play.
-However, when Stepherson changed her mind and committed to Boston College, Bird committed to UConn.
-In addition to increased opportunity, UConn was close to home and "felt right" to her.
+Bird was recruited by several university teams, including UConn, Stanford, and Vanderbilt.
+She leaned toward selecting the UConn Huskies, but hesitated when two point guards announced their commitments to the team.
+After one of the point guards withdrew, Bird decided to accept UConn's offer.
+In addition, she favored UConn because it was close to her home and had increased playing opportunities.
 Eight games into her freshman season, Bird suffered a torn ACL.
-Since she had played more than 20% of team's games the 1998–1999 season, she was not able to redshirt.
-In her sophomore season (1999–2000), she came back to lead the team to a 36–1 record, the Big East Championship, and the 2000 NCAA Division I women's basketball tournament.
+Since she had played more than 20% of the team's games in the 1998–1999 season, she was not able to redshirt.
+In her sophomore season (1999–2000), she returned to lead the team to a 36–1 record, the Big East Championship, and the championship at the 2000 NCAA Division I women's basketball tournament.
 In her junior season (2000–2001), the Huskies went 32–3, with the final loss coming against UConn's Big East rival Notre Dame in the Final Four.
-This game would be the last loss in Bird's college career, as the Huskies went 39–0 in 2001–2002, her senior season.
-In that season, she also won the Wade Trophy, Honda Sports Award and Naismith Award as College Player of the Year.
+However, the Huskies went 39–0 in her senior season (2001–2002), and, subsequently, Bird won the Wade Trophy, Honda Sports Award and Naismith Award as College Player of the Year.

-During her junior year, Bird played in a game against Notre Dame referred to as "the best women's basketball game ever played".
-The game was memorialized in a book, Bird at the Buzzer, in which Bird took the eponymous shot at the buzzer to win the game.
+During her junior year, Bird played in a game against Notre Dame which sportswriter Jeff Goldberg referred to as "the best women's basketball game ever played".
+Goldberg memorialized the game in his book Bird at the Buzzer, describing how Bird took the eponymous shot at the buzzer to win the game.